-As noticed, studies about the `relation pole' are few and not conclusive.
-The low interest of the research community on this topic could be potentially justified by three reasons: (I) The difficulty to formally define, from a computational perspective, what metaphor and metonym are.
-(II) The rare and insufficient quantity of annotated corpus for relation detection.
-(III) The nonexistence of standard metrics to measure (and compare) approaches dealing with the detection and characterization of material and abstract relations.
+As noticed, studies on the 'relation pole' are few and inconclusive.
+The research community's limited interest in this topic could be justified by three reasons: (I) the difficulty of formally defining metaphor and metonymy from a computational perspective, (II) the rarity and insufficiency of annotated corpora for relation detection, and (III) the nonexistence of standard metrics to measure and compare approaches.